tradervue/api-docs/README.md

 }
 ```

-If an import is already in progress (or completed, but the status has not yet been read), the new
+If an import is already in progress and not yet completed, the new
 import creation will fail with a HTTP 424:

 ```json